-If you feel untrusting, disappointed, or angry at your Lawyer – It may be time to cut ties with your legal representative.
+If you feel untrusting, disappointed, or angry with your lawyer – it may be time to cut ties with your legal representative.
 Legal matters are among the most important and sensitive issues you have to deal with in life.
-If you have a sense of “powerlessness” when dealing with your Attorney — You may need to terminate them.
+If you have a sense of “powerlessness” when dealing with your attorney — you may need to terminate them.
 Do NOT be intimidated.
 As a client, you have the right to hire or fire attorneys at will. *But before you fire your attorney, you should give careful thought to your reasons for doing so.
-Consider other possible solutions and the possible ramifications.
+Consider other possible solutions as you weigh the possible ramifications.

 Before taking any action, ask yourself these questions:

-- Will changing lawyers be detrimental to my case or legal issue?
+- Will changing lawyers be detrimental to my case or legal issue(s)?
 Courts don’t look kindly on people who change lawyers repeatedly.
-Changing lawyers once in a case is disruptive, but understandable.
-However if you’re lawyer hopping (sometimes call lawyer shopping), it can be seen as an attempt to game the system.
+Changing lawyers once in a case is disruptive, but understandable depending on the circumstances.
+However, if you’re lawyer hopping (sometimes call lawyer shopping), it can be seen as an attempt to game the system.

 - Why am I unhappy with my lawyer’s performance?
 Some legitimate reasons to consider firing your attorney include … the attorney isn’t professional, the attorney doesn’t understand your case, you and the attorney disagree about how the case should be handled, you feel the attorney is detrimental to the case, your attorney doesn’t show dedication toward your case or compassion toward you as a client